Alberto-Cortes/SimpleToDo/README.md

 The following **bonus** features are implemented:

-* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected back in the todo list
+* [X] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected back in the todo list

 The following **additional** features are implemented:

-* [ ] List detects when trying to add a repeated item
+* [ ] User can see the item they are editing as a default input on the edit activity.

 ## Video Walkthrough